Runningdog1/Windows-Threat-Detector-Senior-Project-/README.md

 1. Open “detections_decrypted” to see the audit log decrypted.
-2. To update the “detections_decrypted” with the latest alerts, run this command in a Powershell Terminal (Administrator Powershell): cd "C:\Users\Chase McCrary\Downloads\EventLogDetector2" py decrypt_audit_log_to_json.py
+2. To update the “detections_decrypted” with the latest alerts, run this command in a Powershell Terminal (Administrator Powershell): cd "C:\Users\Chase McCrary\Downloads\EventLogDetector2" py decrypt_audit_log_to_csv.py
 * Note: “detections.log.enc” is the encrypted audit log that stores the full history of all detector alerts. “audit_key.bin” is the AES-256 encryption key used for both encrypting and decrypting the audit log (it acts as the encrypter and the decrypter).
-The Python script “decrypt_audit_log_to_json.py” is used to decrypt the log file and output a readable, plaintext version (detections_decrypted.jsonl) containing all previously recorded alerts.
+The Python script decrypt_audit_log_to_csv.py decrypts the encrypted audit log and outputs a readable CSV file (detections_decrypted.csv) containing all previously recorded alerts.